EugenioDV/SlateSweeper/README.md

 ## To `int` or not to `int`

 A couple words on Unreal and the type `int`.
 Some years ago, I used to go for the perfect type at every step of the way.
-Today, my opinion on the matter is that many times in Unreal you’re just masking implicit conversion which is a worse tradeoff than using the perfect type.
+Today, my opinion on the matter is that many times in Unreal you’re just masking implicit conversion which is the worse tradeoff.

 **`int32` is the Unreal lingua franca.** It minimizes friction with engine APIs and implicit conversions.
 Sometimes it likes `uint8`.